-- o are more effective;

-- o have fewer or less severe adverse side effects;

-- o are better tolerated;

-- o are more adaptable to various modes of dosing;

-- o are easier to administer; or
+- o are more effective; - o have fewer or less severe adverse side effects; - o are better tolerated; - o are more adaptable to various modes of dosing; - o are easier to administer; or - are less expensive than the products or product candidates we are developing.

-Even if we are successful in developing effective Hemopurifier (TM) products, and obtain FDA and other regulatory approvals necessary for commercializing them, our products may not compete effectively with other successful products.
+Even if we are successful in developing effective Hemopurifier(TM) products, and obtain FDA and other regulatory approvals necessary for commercializing them, our products may not compete effectively with other successful products.
 Researchers are continually learning more about diseases, which may lead to new technologies for treatment.
 Our competitors may succeed in developing and marketing products that are either more effective than those that we may develop, alone or with our collaborators, or that are marketed before any products we develop are marketed.